Managing Timestamps in Sentinel

 Turn table data into an investigation timeline.

-Azure Sentinel uses raw table data to represent what is happening during an incident while using the investigation graph.
+Microsoft Sentinel uses raw table data to represent what is happening during an incident while using the investigation graph.
 This has resulted in some confusion around timestamps and what each of them mean.
 A cloud security analyst will have significantly more difficulty trying to figure out what happened during an incident if they cannot discern the difference between the timestamps.

-In this blog, we discuss what different timestamps mean when they are found in the Azure Sentinel investigation graph.
+In this blog, we discuss what different timestamps mean when they are found in the Microsoft Sentinel investigation graph.
 We will also discuss how these timestamps can be used to help form a timeline for an incident during an investigation.

 This is the time that an incident was generated within Sentinel.
 This timestamp is useful for determining when the SIEM system was made aware of the incident.
 Analysts can use this information to help with tracking multi-stage incidents and SOC managers can use this information to track the performance of their SIEM system.